stefan-hoeck/idris2-tutorial/src/Tutorial/Eq.md

 than what is provided by interface `Eq` and the `(==)`
 operator: Equality of values that is accepted by the type checker when trying to unify type level indices.
+This is also called *propositional equality*: We will see below, that we can view types as mathematical *propositions*, and values of these types a *proofs* that these propositions hold.

 ### Type `Equal`

-Type level equality is such a fundamental concept, that the *Prelude* exports a general data type for this already: `Equal`, with its only data constructor `Refl`.
-In addition, there is a built-in operator for expressing type level equality, which gets desugared to `Equal`:
+Propositional equality is such a fundamental concept, that the *Prelude* exports a general data type for this already: `Equal`, with its only data constructor `Refl`.
+In addition, there is a built-in operator for expressing propositional equality, which gets desugared to `Equal`:
 `(=)`.
+This can sometimes lead to some confusion, because the equals symbol is also used for *definitional equality*: Describing in function implementations that the left-hand side and right-hand side are defined to be equal.
+If you want to disambiguate propositional from definitional equality, you can also use operator `(===)` for the former.

 Here is another implementation of `concatTables`:

 ```idris
 eqColType : (c1,c2 : ColType) -> Maybe (c1 = c2)